flarebyte/website/generator/flarebyte/md/english/services-info.md

-At the moment, we are proposing services only around the Java Enterprise stack and the Django Python framework but this should evolve in a wider offer in the future.
+At the moment, we are proposing services only around serverless technologies but this should evolve in a wider offer in the future.

 At some point, we consider that focusing on all the different aspects of one technology is the key to success.
 We try to pay a lot of attention on details, including design, scalability and security.

-## Web software development
+## Full Stack Development

+### Typescript & Javascript

+-   Node.js
+-   React
+-   Elm

-### Java Enterprise
+### Scala & Java

--   JSF&Ajax (Web 2), JSP (Web Apps), Java for mobile
--   EJB2, EJB3, JMS, Hibernate, Spring
--   Java Swing (Desktop Apps)
+-   Backend servers

-### Python
+### Cloud computing

--   Django web framework

-### Web and application servers

--   JBoss, GlassFish, BEA Weblogic, Websphere
+-   AWS cloud Computing
--   Apache, Tomcat
+-   Serverless

 ### Databases

--   Oracle, MySQL , Microsoft SQL Server, PostgreSQL

-### XML

--   Serialization, configuration, transformation, DOM, SAX
+-   Relational databases, NoSQL databases, Graph databases, Time Series Databases

-### Parsing
+### Domain-specific languages

 -   Lexical analysis, regular expressions